PuZZleDucK/NameSorterAssessment/readme.md

 - [ ] order that set first by last name
 - [ ] then by any given names the person may have
 - [ ] A name must have at least 1 given name
-- [ ] A name may have up to 3 given names.
+- [ ] A name may have up to 3 given names (what should I do for lists with invalid names?)

 ### Example Usage